SirEelBiscuits/tee/README.md

 Subtests are also possible, if you want to group tests together, maybe to share objects between them

-### Integrating with a project

-Just include the header file wherever you want to write tests.
-Nothing else is needed.

 ### Testing the defined tests